 We have all heard the term ‘The Honeymoon Period’ used to describe the first, happy months of a relationship.
 Everyone is on their best behavior and feeling giddy and optimistic about the future.
 Of course, this time of what seems to be limitless joy and no issues usually comes to an end.
 At this point, couples realize that maintaining a healthy relationship requires effort and dedication.

 A similar, albeit usually much shorter, honeymoon period is often experienced by new pet parents.
 Although, unlike people in a new relationship, I don’t think the dog or puppy is on it’s best behavior with the understanding that they are about to start a new, hopefully long term relationship.
-Instead, many dogs are so focused on all of the many changes happening and to adjusting to a whole new world (new environment, sights, sounds, people and possibly other animals) that they may be somewhat (or a lot!) shut down as they absorb all of this new information and try to figure out their place in the world.
-This is analogous to a person being plopped down in a new country.
+Instead, many dogs are so focused on all of the many changes happening and to adjusting to a whole new world (new environment, sights, sounds, people and possibly other animals) that they may be somewhat (or a lot!) blunted or shut down as they absorb all of this new information and try to figure out their place in the world.
+This is analogous to a person relocating to a new country.
 It would seem understandable that they might take a few days or weeks to quietly observe and figure things out.

 Many people contact a dog trainer for help only after weeks or months have passed with their new dog in their home.
 At first they put off calling because there doesn’t seem to be a need; Their new dog is fairly calm, passive, and quiet.
 But, as the dog adjusts and becomes more comfortable, their true personality begins to become more apparent.
 This is when people start saying things like “he never did this before!” in reference to all manner of normal (albeit unwanted) dog behavior, such as pottying in the house, barking excessively, destructive and inappropriate chewing, and guarding toys, territories, and people.